WebAssembly/spec/md-proto/WebAssembly.md

 **Name:** `name`

-The Names Section consists of an [array] of function name descriptors, which each describe names for the function with the corresponding index in the module, and which consist of:
+The Names Section consists of an [array] of function name descriptors, which each describe names for the function with the corresponding index in the [function index space] and which consist of:
  - the function name, a [string].
  - the names of the locals in the function, an [array] of [strings].